mirumee/ariadne-website/docs/mutations.md

 }
 ```

 Our client code may first perform an *optimistic update* before the API executes a mutation and returns a response to client.
 This optimistic update will cause an immediate update of the application interface, making it appear fast and responsive to the user.
-When the mutation eventually completes a moment later and returns updated `user` one of two things will happen:
+When the mutation eventually completes a moment later and returns an updated `user` one of two things will happen:

-If the mutation succeeded, the user doesn't see another UI update because the new data returned by mutation was the same as the one set by optimistic update.
-If mutation asked for additional user fields that are dependant on username but weren't set optimistically (like link or user name changes history), those will be updated too.
+If the mutation succeeded, the user doesn't see another UI update because the new data returned by the mutation was the same as the one set by the optimistic update.
+If the mutation asked for additional user fields that are dependant on username but weren't set optimistically (like link or user name changes history), those will be updated too.

-If mutation failed, changes performed by an optimistic update are overwritten by valid user state that contains pre-changed username.
+If the mutation failed, changes performed by an optimistic update are overwritten by valid user state that contains the pre-changed username.
 The client then uses the `error` field to display an error message in the interface.

-For the above reasons it is considered a good design for mutations to return updated object whenever possible.
+For the above reasons it is considered a good design for mutations to return an updated object whenever possible.

-> There is no requirement for every mutation to have its own `Payload` type. `login` and `logout` mutations can both define `LoginPayload` as return type.
+> There is no requirement for every mutation to have its own `Payload` type. `login` and `logout` mutations can both define `LoginPayload` as their return type.
 It is up to the developer to decide how generic or specific mutation payloads should be.

 ## Inputs